A Eulogy for the Damned

-A Eulogy for the Damned is the seventh studio album by British stoner metal band Orange Goblin.
+A Eulogy for the Damned is the seventh studio album by English stoner metal band Orange Goblin.
 It was released by Candlelight Records in 2012.

 Reception

 Metal Hammer allowed a guest to write a review of the album, who stated: "Many bands that try their hand at stoner rock/metal fall into the trap of being... well, boring.
 Orange Goblin are not one of these bands!"